 If you’re not in London your local bookshop or library (if they don’t have it, you can always ask them to get it in).
 For example, The Philosophy of Coffee is now available from Waterstones, both in-store and on-line.
 Alternatively, if you don’t want a physical copy, The Philosophy of Coffee is now available as an eBook..

 The final option is to order a copy directly from me, which, as an added incentive, I will happily sign (unless you ask me not to).
-However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am currently away in America until late March) so there will often be very long delays before I can dispatch orders.
+However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (although I’m not due for another long trip until the end of August) so there will sometimes be very long delays before I can dispatch orders.